 What should I know about the MLB League Championship Series?

 The MLB League Championship is the semi-final round of the MLB postseason.
-Created in 1969, it celebrates its 50th anniversary in 2019.
-The League Championship Series consists of the American League Championship Series (ALCS) and National League Championship Series (NLCS), both of which are best-of-seven playoffs contested by the winners of the AL and NL Division Series.
+Created in 1969, the League Championship Series consists of the American League Championship Series (ALCS) and National League Championship Series (NLCS), both of which are best-of-seven playoffs contested by the winners of the AL and NL Division Series.
 The winner of each Series then advances to the World Series.

 MLB League Championship Series schedule